 Some good images, above neat shot of star Dean Cain in his cell, and below the prison governor and his cigarette smoke.

 There are a few Russell motifs: a video within the film, a reference to The Shining (Honey I'm home) and music (J.S.
 Bach).
 The solitary confinement is similar to the sensory deprivation of Altered States but it is unconvincing.
 The scene when the prisoner is being lowered into the pit is at times similar to Glenda Jackson lying on the grill above the prisoners.
 The film is a professional TV film, not too bad as such but way below Russell's capabilities.

-A documentary by Russell on professional female soccer players in Brighton.
+Ken Russell Meets the Brighton Belles, a documentary from 2001 by Russell on professional female soccer players in Brighton.

 It was broadcast on BBC regional television as part of BBC2's Southern Eye series.
 Here is a review by Ray Allen (thanks Ray):